sogko/gulp-recipes/README.md

 # gulp-recipes

 ## Notes:
-__Updates as of 20 March 2016__: I have originally created this so that the Gulp community would be able help each other to find solutions to common use-cases.
-I have since moved away from Gulp to Webpack for most of my work, and have not been actively participating in Gulp's latest activities _(I'm not knocking on Gulp, it is still a useful tool.
+__Updates as of 20 March 2016__: I had originally created this so that those in the Gulp community would be able help each other find solutions to common use cases.
+I have since moved away from Gulp to Webpack for most of my work, and have not been actively participating in Gulp's latest activities _(I'm not knocking on Gulp; it is still a useful tool.
 Webpack just works well for my case)._

-Some (most? or all?) of the recipes in this repo has not been updated for a while, and may not work as expected.
+Some (most? or all?) of the recipes in this repo have not been updated for a while, and may not work as expected.
 But I do hope that those in the Gulp community still help each other grow, and I'd be very happy to accept PRs for any existing or new recipes.
 Or even a new maintainer =)

 ---